 In this article we’ll cover:

-- How to do a Gap Analysis in Excel: The 5-Step Process
+- How To Do A Gap Analysis: The 5-Step Process

 A gap analysis is a process of comparing your current state to your desired future state.
-This process includes assessing the internal performance of business functions to determine whether goals or objectives are being met and, if not, creating a series of actions that will bridge the identified gap.
+This process includes assessing the actual performance of your organization to determine whether business goals or objectives are being met and, if not, creating an action plan that will bridge the identified gap.

-It's a great tool to use as part of an internal analysis of your organization.
+It's a great tool to use as part of the internal analysis of your company.
 Almost all major businesses usually assign the completion of a gap analysis template to project managers or business analysts.

-Gap analysis forces you to think about your current situation, your desired future state, the gaps between the two, and your action plan in a very structured and clear manner.
+Gap analysis forces you to think about your current situation, your desired future state, the root causes of the gaps between the two, and the action plan to bridge that gap in a very structured and clear manner.

-Furthermore, it presents a framework for collaborating on creating a strategic plan and a common execution roadmap that is visible and aligned with all stakeholders.
-When multiple people are involved in strategic planning, their different approaches can sometimes conflict with each other.
+But apart from that, it presents a framework for collaborating on creating a strategic plan and a common execution roadmap that is visible and aligned with all stakeholders.
+When multiple people are involved in strategic planning and execution, their different approaches can sometimes conflict with each other.

-Finally, a gap analysis can also be used as a way to analyze historical performance.
+A gap analysis can also be used as a way to analyze historical performance.
 The first time you run a gap analysis process, you will explicitly capture the current performance of your business (in both qualitative and quantitative forms).
 So the next time you do one, you will have a benchmark against which you can compare your most recent performance to efficiently set goals.

 So, everything sounds great.
-But, when is the best time to go through gap analysis process?
+But, when is the best time to go through the gap analysis process?

 Gap analysis is most useful when you need to: